 Organisations and governments around the world are identifying and testing approaches to reduce misinformation, with varying degrees of success.
-These efforts include changes by companies to identify, label or remove misinformation from social media platforms; the introduction of new laws and government regulations to penalise misinformation publishers and super-spreaders; and support for professional fact-checking services.
+These efforts have included changes by companies to identify, label or remove misinformation from social media platforms; the introduction of new laws and government regulations to penalise misinformation publishers and super-spreaders; and support for professional fact-checking services.

 Media literacy is also often proposed as one measure to combat the spread of misinformation.
 This is something we can all use in our daily lives to help us to work out if a claim is true or a source is trustworthy.
-Media literacy can also be developed in collaboration with others – in schools, community centres, libraries and in the family home.

 What is media literacy?